trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

   feature: month-in-development-header.png
 ---

 Another 3 months of development has passed since I last did a blog post.
-I commited 249 commits in that amount of time.
+I pushed 249 commits to the codebase in that amount of time.
 Quite a few changes.
-A solid mix between work on the engine and improving performance as well as work on art and the UI.
+A solid mix between a) work on the engine and improving performance as well b) work on art and the UI.
 Time to try to condense the changes down into something readable and perhaps even *interesting*. <small>(Cue gasp from the handful of people reading this.)</small>

 ### Major things: